 Will you have time to ride the Roma Cristiana bus in your 3-day visit?
 If so, that may be another benefit.

-Click here to visit the official web site of the Omnia Pass, and find out what is included and where to purchase one.
+Click here to visit the official web site of the Omnia Pass.
+You can see all the sites included and find out more details about the pass and how it works.

 A few final caveats: